katsaii/gml-prelude/examples/iterators.md

 ### Lazy Evaluation

+As you might have noticed, unlike typical data structures, iterators can be infinite in size.
+This can make them very powerful for handling nested data structures and cyclic references.

+All of this is achieved through lazy evaluation (also known as [call-by-need](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_need)).
+This means that new values are only ever generated when they are absolutely required.
+If you only care about the first 10 elements of an infinite iterator, then the remaining values will never be created.

 ### Iterator Operations

 Iterators can be stacked with multiple operations with barely any overhead or complexity from using raw arrays.
 Some examples of operations are `Zip`, `Map`, and `Concat`.